observablehq/framework/docs/javascript/inputs.md

 const value = view(Inputs.inputName(...));
 ```

-where *value* is the named input value, and *inputName* is the component name (like `radio`, `button`, or `checkbox`).
+where *value* is the named input value, and *inputName* is the input name (like `radio`, `button`, or `checkbox`).
 See the full list of [available inputs](../lib/inputs) with live examples, or visit our [Observable Inputs API reference](https://github.com/observablehq/inputs/blob/main/README.md) for more detail and specific input options.

 Options differ between inputs.
-For example, the Checkbox component accepts options to disable all or certain values, sort displayed values, and only display repeated values *once* (among others):
+For example, the Checkbox input accepts options to disable all or certain values, sort displayed values, and only display repeated values *once* (among others):

 ```js echo
 const checkout = view(Inputs.checkbox(["B","A","Z","Z","F","D","G","G","G","Q"], {disabled: ["F", "Q"], sort: true, unique: true, value: "B", label: "Choose categories:"}));